Coin ValuesHobbies & Crafts

 Grab a coin magnifier and a copy of the U.S. Coin Grading Standards book.
 Then, watch this video to see how to grade coins yourself at home:

-These are the best coin grading apps that make grading coins yourself a lot easier.
+Oh, and these are the best coin grading apps that make grading coins yourself a lot easier, too.

 How Much Is A 1967 Quarter Worth Today?